 Derek McPhatter is committed to new work that engages diverse communities, emphasizing narratives at the intersection of race, class, gender, sexuality, and technology.
 He is developing work with Prop Thtr and the Museum of Contemporary Art Chicago, building on recent residencies with Chicago Dramatists, The National Black Theatre, and Djerassi.
 McPhatter is a founding playwright with the Fire This Time Festival, and was featured in Harlem9’s 48 Hours in Harlem Festival—two Obie-award winning platforms that champion Black playwrights and theatermakers in New York City.
 McPhatter served as librettist, book writer and lyricist for five new music-theater works with the Lyric Opera of Chicago.
+He is a 2021 Creative Capital Awardee.

 Photo: Jaclyn Simpson